Francis Delia: Work in visual media

 Delia attended the Cooper Union School of Art and started work as a photographer in 1975, working for ad agencies and publications such as National Lampoon and High Times.
 His first experience with a film camera was after meeting director Abel Ferrara, who frequently collaborated with Delia's brother, film composer Joe Delia.
 Delia served as Ferrara's cinematographer for his 1976 pornographic film, 9 Lives of a Wet Pussy, under the pseudonym Francis X. Wolfe.

 Delia worked as a photographer for Hustler magazine, along with creative director Stephen Sayadian and writer Jerry Stahl.
 The three men relocated to Los Angeles with the magazine in 1978.
 After the move, the trio formed an art design company that created posters and one sheets for films, such as The Fog (1980), Dressed to Kill (1980), The Exterminator (1980) and Escape from New York (1981).

 Delia's first experience as a film director was the 1981 pornographic horror Nightdreams, which was written by Sayadian and Stahl.
 Delia also acted as cinematographer and producer of Sayadian's 1982 pornographic science fiction film Café Flesh.
 Delia was credited under the pseudonym F.X.
 Pope for both films.

 In 1982, Delia founded the film and visual media production company, Wolfe Company, which employed filmmakers such as Jean-Pierre Dutilleux, Russell Mulcahy, Brian Grant.
 The company started out producing movie trailers. including trailers for the films A Night In Heaven and Revenge of the Nerds, which were both directed by Delia, but within a couple of years the company's focus shifted to mostly music video production.

 Delia's first music video was for the Wall of Voodoo single "Mexican Radio".
-The band were longtime friends of Delia and their practice space was in the same building as the art studio he shared with Sayadian and Stahl.
+The band were longtime friends of Delia's and their practice space was in the same building as the art studio he shared with Sayadian and Stahl.
 The Ramones liked the video and asked him to create a video for their single "Psycho Therapy".
 The video features a man who undergoes a lobotomy.
 The Ramones were pleased with the video, but MTV refused to air it until some scenes were cut.
 The video made Rolling Stone's 1993 list of "The Top 100 Videos".
 Delia also directed video for the Ramones' "Howling at the Moon (Sha–La–La)".